Famous Cemeteries of The United States

 Granary Burying Ground, MA

-A few streets from Boston’s State House, on Tremont Street, you will find the Granary Burying Ground, one of the most iconic and fascinating cemeteries of the United States.
+A few streets from Boston’s State House, on Tremont Street, you will find the Granary Burying Ground, one of the most iconic and fascinating cemeteries in the United States.

 The Granary Burying Ground is one of the United States’ most significant cemeteries from a historical perspective.